India Warehousing & Logistics Show To Celebrate 10 Years Of Legacy In Mumbai

-(MENAFN- ForPressRelease) The highly anticipated 10th anniversary edition of India Warehousing & Logistics Show (IWLS), organized by RX India, a part of RX Global, is set to bring the biggest solution providers in Mumbai, Maharashtra, the emerging warehousing and logistics hub of India owing to its strategic location and major warehousing clusters.
+The highly anticipated 10th anniversary edition of India Warehousing & Logistics Show (IWLS) ( ), organized by RX India, a part of RX Global ( ), is set to bring the biggest solution providers in Mumbai, Maharashtra, the emerging warehousing and logistics hub of India owing to its strategic location and major warehousing clusters.
 As per reports, Maharashtra State Road Development Corporation (MSRDC) plans to set up at least five logistics hubs along the 172km Pune ring road further developing and catering to the growing manufacturing and agriculture sector in the region.

 IWLS is scheduled to take place on 21, 22 & 23 November 2023 at Bombay Exhibition Centre, Goregaon (E) Mumbai offering a gamut of products such as warehousing, material handling, logistics, automation, infrastructure, packaging, AIDC, storage, tracking, software, security, and supply chain solutions that can help to streamline the physical handling of products in factories and warehouses further elevating the productivity.